 1. Tracing Paper and Tracing Wheel

-Many people consider transferring patterns to fabric using tracing paper and tracing wheel the hardest, but it is not.
+Many people consider transferring patterns to fabric using tracing paper and a tracing wheel the hardest, but it is not.

 - Pin down the pattern to the fabric